mgoellnitz/trackdown/README.md

 changes in the issues collection file not produced by the commit hook script which might affect the roadmap.

-## ROADMAP should show percentage for work in progress
+## ROADMAP should show percentage for issues already started

 *1.0*